tylergeery/color_analyzer/README.md

 Simple REST API for image color analysis

 ## Features
-- Allows for image url submission at [#TODO](/submit)
+- Allows for image url submission at [#TODO](/predict)
+- Parses base hex colors from server/src/colors.json
+- Output ordered list of colors based on individual pixel analysis

 ## TODO
-- Allows for image upload at [#TODO](/upload)
+- Allow for image file upload at [#TODO](/upload)
-- Parse colors.json file for allowed image colors
-- Output ordered list of colors based on individual pixel analysis
 - Use KNN approach for determing dominant color

 ## Up and Running